tarwn/BasicAzureStorageSDK/README.md

 two methods so that only the truly optional parameters would be optional and the ones that are type dependeant are not available for the opposite call.

+**LeaseBlob** Has 5 actions with different allowed and required inputs and different expected responses.
+I have split this into 5 calls because I would prefer to make it clear and simple which arguments are necessary for each call, even if it does somewhat break the model of 1 API call = 1 Request object.

 **LeaseContainer** Has 5 actions with different allowed and required inputs and different expected responses.
 I have split this into 5 calls because I would prefer to make it clear and simple which arguments are necessary for each call, even if it does somewhat break the model of 1 API call = 1 Request object.